Tsunekazu Ishihara

 Tsunekazu Ishihara (石原 恒和, Ishihara Tsunekazu) is a Japanese video game designer, director, producer and businessman who is the president and Chief executive officer of The Pokémon Company.

 Prior to working with the Pokémon franchise, Ishihara was part of Ape Inc. and worked on titles such as EarthBound, and then years later he founded Creatures Inc.

 Ishihara's work with Pokémon, in which he was involved since early development stages during the 1990s, had him as a producer from Creatures while he also heavily focused on licensed and spin-off products such as the Pokémon Trading Card Game, with him founding The Pokémon Company to handle such business activities.
 He was also crucial in the development of Pokémon Go, having supported the concept of a location-based Pokémon game.

 Career

 Ishihara was born on November 27, 1957, in the city of Toba.
-In 1983, he completed a Masters in Art and Design at the University of Tsukuba.
+In 1983, he completed a Master's in Art and Design at the University of Tsukuba.
 After his graduation, he joined Ape Inc. in 1991, where he worked in the development of various video games, among others Mario & Wario (1993), and EarthBound (1994).
 In 1995, after leaving Ape Inc., Ishihara founded the development company Creatures Inc., with assistance from Satoru Iwata.